samuelbaron/discontinued-django-ingest-app/README.md

 # INGEST

-It's the best app to lear words in foreing language.
+It's the best app to learing words in foreing language.

 ## How to run?